 First, there is the velvet.
 Wear a velvet dress that ends no more than two finger-widths above the knees or a velvet suit.
 If you go for a velvet dress, wear it with a boyfriend type of a blazer.

 Second, tailoring.
 I wish I could send you to the office holiday party in a fashion favourite velvet suit.
 Unfortunately, I can’t.
-However, there is a great alternative to the velvet, that will be big at the beginning of 2017.
+However, there is a great alternative to the velvet.
 A satin suit.
 If satin is not something you would wear, then there is still the jacquard.

 Metallic skirt.
 So you won’t say I entirely prohibit you from shining.
 This is not an easy outfit to pull off at the office party.
 Make sure your metallic skirt is not too short, too tight or in an A shape.
 What is left is a midi pleated and loose metallic skirt.
 Another good choice is a jacquard or embellished skirt.